How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

 Step 2: Write test cases for each requirement

-1. Write test cases as sub-tasks on an issue in Jira
+1. Write test cases directly in Jira (Example: as sub-tasks on an issue in Jira)

-2. Create a custom testing issue type or use a Jira add-on
+2. Create a custom “testing” issue type or use a Jira testing add-on

-For reporting on test coverage or traceability, the fastest way is to use a test management tool with built-in coverage and traceability reporting.
+If your main goal is reporting on test coverage and/or traceability, the fastest and most reliable option is to use a test management tool with built-in coverage and traceability reporting.
+It reduces manual work and makes it easier to keep links current as Jira issues change.

-As you write your test cases, make sure to link any requirements from your external tool.
-In TestRail, for example, you can copy/paste a Jira issue ID for your user stories or requirements into the References field on test cases or test results artifacts to indicate that the test is related and provide two-way visibility between the two platforms.
+As you create test cases, link each one to the Jira requirement it covers.
+In TestRail, you can copy/paste a Jira issue ID for your user stories or requirements into the References field on test cases or test results artifacts to indicate that the test is related and provide live two-way visibility between the two platforms.

 Step 3: Create a test coverage report